Aydin-ab/ray-aydin/doc/source/serve/advanced-guides/dev-workflow.md

 # 2022-08-11 11:31:57,383 SUCC scripts.py:315 -- Deployed successfully.
 ```

-The `serve run` command blocks the terminal and can be canceled with Ctrl-C. Typically, `serve run` shouldn't be run simultaneously from multiple terminals, unless each `serve run` is targeting a separate running Ray cluster.
+The `serve run` command blocks the terminal and can be canceled with CTRL-C. Typically, `serve run` shouldn't be run simultaneously from multiple terminals, unless each `serve run` is targeting a separate running Ray cluster.

 Now that Serve is running, send HTTP requests to the application.
 For simplicity, just use the `curl` command to send requests from another terminal.